-Mark Sanders is a professor of English and Africana Studies at the University of Notre Dame.
+Mark Sanders is a professor of English and Africana Studies at the University of Notre Dame where he is also the chair in the department of Africana Studies.
 He specializes in 20th century African American literature and culture and Afro-Latino literature and culture, focusing on the links between American modernism and the Harlem Renaissance.
 His research seeks to recover lost or ignored historical voices that describe the African American experience.

 His research interests include American and African American poetics, race theory, the African American novel, African American autobiography, and Afro-Cuban literature and culture.